 Alcohol works really well.
 If that doesn't do it, try a bit of baking soda on a damp cloth scrubbing carefully.
-The abrasive soda should take it off with a bit of elbow grease.

 You can use a dry erase marker, rub it over the sharpie stain, and it should work.
 I saw this on the internet so give it a try if you want to.

 I just got an old piano and there is some gunk, like old stickers on some of the keys.
 How do I clean this off?
 I can't use Goo Gone because of the ivory keys, correct?